Spinal cord: Segments

 In the fetus, vertebral segments correspond with spinal cord segments.
 However, because the vertebral column grows longer than the spinal cord, spinal cord segments do not correspond to vertebral segments in the adult, particularly in the lower spinal cord.
 For example, lumbar and sacral spinal cord segments are found between vertebral levels T9 and L2, and the spinal cord ends around the L1/L2 vertebral level, forming a structure known as the conus medullaris.

 Although the spinal cord cell bodies end around the L1/L2 vertebral level, the spinal nerves for each segment exit at the level of the corresponding vertebra.
 For the nerves of the lower spinal cord, this means that they exit the vertebral column much lower (more caudally) than their roots.
 As these nerves travel from their respective roots to their point of exit from the vertebral column, the nerves of the lower spinal segments form a bundle called the cauda equina.

+Enlargements

 There are two regions where the spinal cord enlarges: